Anand-kumar-63/Nextjs_Drive/Learmore.md

 }

 ## Csutom component classes
-A custom component class, on the other hand, is a multi-purpose, reusable class that combines several [[Tailwind] [utilities]] into one class using @apply, and is declared inside @layer components.
+A custom component class, on the other hand, is a multi-purpose, reusable class that combines several [[Tailwind] [utilities]] into one class using @apply [directive], and is declared inside @layer components.
 For instance, a .btn class can be created to style buttons consistently:
 @layer components {
   .btn {
     @apply px-4 py-2 bg-blue-600 text-white rounded hover:bg-blue-700;